mikk22/iOSAssessment/README.md

 ## Application

-We would like to have an small application that accomplishes the following.
+We would like to have a small application that accomplishes the following:

-1. The main screen will have a search text input where the user can search for any BestBuy product (e.g Mobile Devices as iPhones, HTCs, Samsung...) within any category or a category you prefer, once search button on the keyboard or a search button on the screen it's been pressed, you need to search for those products and return step 2.
+1. The main screen will have a search text input where the user can search for any BestBuy product (e.g Mobile Devices as iPhones, HTCs, Samsung...) within any category or a category you prefer, once the search button on the keyboard, or the search button on the screen is been clicked, you need to search for those products and return to step 2.

-2. Once the products are returned, then you will need to present them as a list with the following information.
+2. Once the products are returned, then you will need to present them as a list with the following information:
 	* Product Thumbnail.
 	* Product Name.
 	* Product Price.

-	When the user presses on any item within the list go to step 3.
+	When the user clicks on any item within the list go to step 3.

 3. The user should see the details of the product as follows:
 	* Product Image, bigger than the Thumbnail.